-DeGolyer and MacNaughton 2016 Year-end Reserves Report
+DeGolyer and MacNaughton 2017 Year-end Reserves Report

-The information included elsewhere in this annual report regarding estimated quantities of proved reserves in Colombia, Chile, Brazil and Peru is derived, in part, from estimates of the proved reserves as of December 31, 2016.
-The reserves estimates are derived from the DeGolyer and MacNaughton Reserves Report ("D&M Reserves Report"), which was prepared for us by the independent reserves engineering team of DeGolyer and MacNaughton and is included as an exhibit to this annual report.
-The D&M Reserves Report presents oil and gas reserves estimates located in the Fell, Campanario, Flamenco and Isla Norte Blocks in Chile, Llanos 32, Llanos 34, Yamú Blocks, La Cuerva in Colombia, BCAM-40 (Manati) in Brazil and the Morona Block in Peru.
+The information included elsewhere in this annual report regarding estimated quantities of proved reserves in Colombia, Chile, Brazil and Peru is derived, in part, from estimates of the proved reserves as of December 31, 2017.

+The reserves estimates described herein are derived from the DeGolyer and MacNaughton Reserves Report (the "D&M Reserves Report"), which was prepared for us by the independent reserves engineering team of DeGolyer and MacNaughton and is included as an exhibit to this annual report.
+The D&M Reserves Report presents oil and gas reserves estimates located in the Fell, Campanario, Flamenco and Isla Norte Blocks in Chile, Llanos 32, Llanos 34, Yamú and La Cuerva Blocks in Colombia, BCAM-40 (Manati) in Brazil and the Morona Block in Peru.